 As portrayed by his family members, Zubair was the softest sibling in their entire family.
 “As I said, he was so busy with his mother that he never thought about anything else.
 The protest is a far call.
 I don’t know why he went that day; it is all written by Allah,” sighs his classmate, Nawab.
 Burhan took this reporter to Zubair’s old house, footsteps away; wrecked and lifeless.

 “This is the room.
 All five of them lived in this single room only,” says Burhan.
 The room was stagnant; it hadn’t had a breath since the day of his death.
-The unwashed utensils, a partially unpacked sewing machine and the strewn clothes narrate the short lived life of their child.
+The unwashed utensils, a partially unpacked sewing machine, and the strewn clothes narrate the short-lived life of their child.

 A teenage looking girl from the family brought a bag and school uniform of Zubair, kept in the closet; far from his mother.
 “We hid it.
 She (mother) will cry.
 She cries.
 She might not be able to control her emotions if she encounters them,” the girl confronted.

 On brushing off the dust from the bag, one could see “A.K.47” scribbled on the top of it, and a book “CHINAR-1 ‘An Anthology of Prose and Poems’” inside.
-A pen and seal-packed blue-ink refill was in a pocket.
+A pen and seal-packed blue-ink refill were in a pocket.
 The creased white shirt and a washed black trouser were left unused for days now.

-Burhan burst into tears, while saying, in a crippled voice, “At first phone call, we didn’t believe it.
+Burhan burst into tears while saying, in a crippled voice, “At first phone call, we didn’t believe it.
 We thought he was just a child.
 Why would someone shoot him?
 But later when the similar phone calls started flooding in, we were shattered.”

-Along with some locals, Burhan, took us to the nearby Shaheed-Mazaar (martyrs’ graveyard) where Zubair was buried.
+Along with some locals, Burhan took us to the nearby Shaheed-Mazaar (martyrs’ graveyard) where Zubair was buried.
 “On that day, three different people asked him to go home at three different times but he didn’t,” someone at the graveyard said.
 Out of suspicion, a few smaller children started to appear from behind the fence.
 As we were standing by his gravestone, a boy whispered, “Now, his mother will die soon.
 Without Zubair, she can’t survive any longer.”